 Aging may affect the pharmacokinetics of verapamil.
 Elimination half-life may be prolonged in the elderly [see CLINICAL PHARMACOLOGY].

 Verapamil is highly metabolized by the liver, and about 70% of the administered dose is excreted as metabolites in the urine.
-Clinical circumstances, some of which may be more common in the elderly, such as hepatic or renal impairment, should be considered.
+Clinical circumstances, some of which may be more common in the elderly, such as hepatic or renal impairment, should be considered [see Use In Specific Populations].
 In general, lower initial doses of Verelan PM may be warranted in the elderly [see DOSAGE AND ADMINISTRATION].

 Impaired Hepatic Function